A Promise Between Worlds

 "Well, it's up to you anyhow.
 But you get the idea, right?
 How powerful this wish is.
 It could alter or erase reality in an instant.
 The only set-back is that it can't affect every other world all at once, one wish only has enough power to change at least one world, one universe by extension.
 In your case though, I'm sure whatever you want, it'll be enough for the wish to grant."

 The child demon gently grabs one of the glowing orbs, "You must have intended to look for me, what you wished to do after finding me.
-I hope that you're aware that whatever you would have asked of me, I expect something in return, but if you decided to partake in this competition and use the wish, then there won't be any need for me to give what you desire.
+I hope that you're aware that whatever you would have asked of me, I expect something in return, but if you decide to partake in this competition and use the wish, then there won't be any need for me to give what you desire.
 So, what's your answer?"

 For a moment, Emma did not know what to say.
 Her mind wrapped in utter amazement.
 There was no questioning if what this demon says is true, for why would he make such an outlandish lie?
-Taking his words with the utmost severity, she considered all her other options.
+Taking his words with the utmost sincerity and severity, she considered all her other options.

 The gateway to the Human World was closed, the other "paths" that are known were still very much unclear, a far too risky option, and too early for that matter.
 She must see if there is a secure way to reach the world without Demons, and it is as this child demon had said, what was mentioned in the files she's read; that third option.